-The service already used AES-256 encryption - just like the US government - and a choice of various other protocols (including IKEv2, OpenVPN and L2TP/IPsec) to keep your data safe.
+The service already used industry-standard encryption and a choice of various other protocols (including IKEv2, OpenVPN and L2TP/IPsec) to keep your data safe.
 But perhaps most exciting is that it has now begun rolling out its very own Lightway protocol that seeks to increase speed and reliability even further.

 But away from the numbers and specifications, it’s in our real-life testing where ExpressVPN really shines.
 For starters, it’s fast.
 Really fast, with fantastic connection speeds across servers in multiple countries.
-And that was using OpenVPN in our tests - the aforementioned Lightway option should increase that further still.
+And that's even when we're using the default OpenVPN protocol in our tests - they get even quicker with the aforementioned Lightway option turned on.

 We also love just how easy to use this service is.
 That might seem obvious, but not every VPN provider out there has worked out how to make its tools intuitive, regardless of what device you're using it on.
-From desktop, to mobile, to TV streamers, ExpressVPN is a doddle to set up and operate for both pros and inexperienced users.
+From desktop and mobile, to TV streamers and browser extensions, ExpressVPN is a doddle to set up and operate for both pros and inexperienced users.

 For many people looking for a VPN, it all comes down to how good a service is at unblocking banned websites/services and getting around TV streaming hurdles.
-So we check to see whether they can unblock geo-restrictions that stop you watching services like Netflix, Hulu, Amazon Prime Video and Disney+ from abroad – ExpressVPN unlocked them all without a hint of difficulty.
-That said, it has struggled with BBC iPlayer of late.
+So we check to see whether they can unblock geo-restrictions that stop you watching services like Netflix, Hulu, Amazon Prime Video, BBC iPlayer and Disney+ from abroad – ExpressVPN unlocks them all without a hint of difficulty.

 In terms of additional features, ExpressVPN goes above and beyond.
 Bitcoin payments, P2P support, kill switch, DNS leak protection, solid and reliable performance and a clear no-logging policy that’s been verified by independent auditors.
 It’s all there.